 Other symptoms of platelet disorders include tiny red dots (petechiae) on the skin and bruising after minor injuries.

 Doctors suspect a drug is causing platelet dysfunction if symptoms begin after a person starts taking that drug.
-Doctors suspect an inherited cause if symptoms begin early in life in people who do not have any disorders or take any drugs that cause platelet dysfunction.
+Doctors suspect an inherited cause if symptoms begin early in life in people who do not have any other disorders or do not take any drugs that cause platelet dysfunction.

 Doctors first do a complete blood count Complete blood count Doctors select tests to help diagnose blood disorders based on the person's symptoms and the results of the physical examination.
 Sometimes a blood disorder causes no symptoms but is discovered... read more (CBC) to measure the number of platelets and see whether the person's symptoms are caused by a low number of platelets (thrombocytopenia Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
 Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more ).
 If the number of platelets is normal, doctors suspect there may be platelet dysfunction.
 If the cause is not clear, doctors may need to do blood tests to measure substances that are involved in clotting (prothrombin time [PT] and partial thromboplastin time [PTT]).
 These tests measure how long it takes blood to clot.
 In another test, called a platelet function test, a sample of blood is collected and tested to see if platelets react normally to various platelet stimulators.
 Abnormal platelet function tests may indicate the nature of the inherited or acquired platelet dysfunction.